Expressions of Interest: ACT Architects Board Roles

 3. an examination by interview

-Apply for the APE with:
+Apply for the architectural practice examination

 APE practice examination timetable